Elrond ERD Price Tops $0.0195 on Top Exchanges (ERD)

-Elrond ERD (CURRENCY:ERD) traded flat against the US dollar during the 24-hour period ending at 17:00 PM Eastern on February 14th.
-Over the last week, Elrond ERD has traded flat against the US dollar.
-One Elrond ERD coin can now be purchased for $0.0195 or 0.00000191 BTC on cryptocurrency exchanges.
-Elrond ERD has a total market capitalization of $261.61 million and $2.38 million worth of Elrond ERD was traded on exchanges in the last day.
+Elrond ERD (CURRENCY:ERD) traded flat against the dollar during the 24-hour period ending at 15:00 PM Eastern on February 15th.
+One Elrond ERD coin can now be purchased for about $0.0195 or 0.00000191 BTC on major exchanges.
+Over the last seven days, Elrond ERD has traded flat against the dollar.
+Elrond ERD has a total market cap of $261.61 million and approximately $2.38 million worth of Elrond ERD was traded on exchanges in the last 24 hours.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.